Tbox7/Birthday-analysis/README.md

 # Birthday-analysis
-Finds fun facts by using inputted dates to calculate lifespan, zodiac signs, and etc.
+Finds fun facts by using dates to calculate lifespan, zodiac signs, and etc.
+A fun project to explore python concepts